 I was accompanied by my friend Madhabendu Hensh from Kolkata.
 He is a photographer (par excellence) with whom I am friends thanks to a Nat Geo Traveler India Magazine travel photo contest we won together.
 We spent some quality time in the fields admiring what seemed like some other planet.
 Owing to the soothing weather, we decided to walk down the road for at least the first 11 kilometers.

-Pic above (Top left, clockwise)- Me at Kaas , Me looking upon valley, Madhabendu Hensh on job.
+Pic above (Top left, clockwise)- Me at Kaas plateau of flower , Me looking upon valley, Madhabendu Hensh on job.
 (My pic by Abhijit Shenolikar & Madhabendu Hensh)

 Thankfully, it worked in our favor.
 We experienced what other tourists miss while visiting Kaas.
 For example, I was delighted to spot a unique mushroom species.
 It was so unusual that I stared at it and examined from all possible angles, even clicking more pictures than I should have.